 But if you’ll have to spend on a lot of packs to get through an entire year, this could hurt your wallet in the long run!

 On the other hand, cloth diapers are great because they’re reusable, eco-friendly, and safer for newborn babies because they can be made of organic and natural materials.

 However, this type of diaper is more expensive upfront because of the high-quality materials used.
 Cloth diapers are built to last for a couple of years too.

-This is why they can save you money compared to disposable ones.
+This is why they can save you money compared to disposable diapers.
 You won’t need to buy hundreds of diapers if you use a cloth one because you can just reuse it.